Salmon Cakes

 Photo by Johnny Miller (Clarkson Potter, 2021)

 When I told my friend and Once Upon a Chef right hand, Betsy Goldstein, about these salmon cakes, she said, “Hmmm…I think I’ll wait until some of the reviews roll in to try those.”
 I laughed because I knew she was thinking of the version made from canned salmon that many of us grew up on.
 I promise: these are a whole different animal.
-Made from fresh raw salmon and seasoned with Old Bay, they’re as elegant as crab cakes yet so much more affordable to make.
+Made from fresh raw salmon and seasoned with Old Bay, they’re as elegant and delicious as crab cakes—but far more budget-friendly.
 What’s more, they can be made entirely ahead of time and reheated.

 I love these salmon cakes for brunch over a green salad with vinaigrette, but they also make a delicious dinner alongside rice pilaf and roasted asparagus.
-Either way, they are wonderful with my easy homemade tartar sauce.
+Either way, they are wonderful with tartar sauce on the side.

 What You’ll Need To Make Salmon Cakes